MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 ### Known Issues

 1. Estimated segment size mismatch: If you choose a primary attribute that contains empty values, it can affect the estimated segment size in the segment suggestions.
-When saving such segment, the actual segment size can be significantly different to the original estimation.
+When saving such segment, the actual segment size can be different to the original estimation.

 2. Boolean type primary attributes don't work: Currently, we only support string and numeric types of data as the primary attribute.